|

 are met, this method may

-simply return the source Image
+simply return the source Image without creating a

 new one:

-- if image
+NullPointerException - if image is null

-- if the region to be copied exceeds
+IllegalArgumentException - if the region to be copied exceeds

 the bounds of the source image

-- if either width
+IllegalArgumentException - if either width or

-is zero or less
+height is zero or less

-- if the transform
+IllegalArgumentException - if the transform

-is not validpublic static Image createImage(InputStream stream) throws IOException
+public static Image createImage(InputStream stream)

-.
+InputStream.
 This method blocks until all image data has

 been read and decoded.
 After this method completes (whether by